Abstract-Tech/abstract-scorm-xblock/README.md

 ## Caveats

-- If a SCORM package is deleted from the course "Files & Uploads" section of the course the Import/Export functionality will export a course with a broken XBlock.
+- If a SCORM package is deleted from the course "Files & Uploads" section, the Import/Export functionality will export a course with a broken XBlock.